A Guide To Merchant Navy Uniform (With Photos And Illustrations)

 Wearing boiler suits for work

-Today, the uniform and other dress codes that merchant navy officers follow have changed immensely.
-The uniforms’ design has improved much and of course, the fascination of youth to be part of that community has also increased in a noticeable level.
+Today, merchant navy officers’ uniforms and other dress codes have changed immensely.
+The uniforms’ design has improved a lot, and of course, the youth’s fascination with being part of that community has also increased to a noticeable level.

 Over to you..